 We ask parents for their views annually on child safety in our settling in surveys and we were very pleased that they clearly think we are doing a good job!
-The surveys results are available on the website news posts from the last 3 years or on request from Mr Beech via the school office.
+The survey results are available on the website news posts from the last 3 years or on request from Mr Beech via the school office.

 We would like to share with you school policies and practices with regards to ensuring that children are taught in a safe environment and encouraged to live healthy lifestyles and adopt safe practices.

 School policies are in place to ensure that there is a consistent approach to safe practices throughout school and that they are adhered to by staff, governors and volunteers.
 Adults have a tremendous impact on young children and with this in mind adults at Tranmere Park:

 • work within the agreed policies of the school

 • promote a happy, caring and safe school

 There are numerous policies in place to safeguard our children and they include:

 • Child Protection – this is sensitive area in which all staff receive regular training.
 Here, school and other services for children and families all work together to support the needs of children.
 There is a named governor for child protection.
 The child protection policy can be viewed by parents on the Policies page.
 The named members of staff for child protection are Mrs A Hodgson – Co-Headteacher, and Mr D Beech – SENDCO.

 Copies of our Safeguarding and Child Protection policy, Keeping Children Safe in Education and Guidance for Safer Working Practices are available on our policies page.